stephaneVercouillieBMID/slate/source/index.html.md

 >### I would like to receive a new service code to do my local development.

-So I would need  a service code for the register operation with the following callback URL: http://localhost:23874/web2app/Identify/IdentificationCallBack
+So we would need a service code for the register operation with the following callback URL: http://localhost:23874/web2app/Identify/IdentificationCallBack

-First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKset signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens
+First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKset signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNzgxNzU4NywtNzYwMTUwNTU2LC0zMT
+eyJoaXN0b3J5IjpbLTk3MjcwODgxOCwtNzYwMTUwNTU2LC0zMT
 A3ODc2MzYsLTc2MDE1MDU1NiwtMzEwNzg3NjM2LC03NjAxNTA1
 NTYsLTMxMDc4NzYzNiwyMDc2NzEzNTI1LDE2ODM5NjU0NjksMj
 A3NjcxMzUyNSwxNjgzOTY1NDY5XX0=